Expo 2008: Country pavilions

 Spain and the region of Aragon, as hosts, had their own separate pavilions.
-The Spain Pavilion was designed by Patxi Mangado, and the Aragon Pavilion, which resembled local basketweaving, by Daniel Olano.
+The Pavilion of Spain was designed by Patxi Mangado, and the Pavilion of Aragon, which resembled local basketweaving, by Daniel Olano.

 Citizen's initiative pavilion

 This pavilion had the shape of a beacon, "a symbol of hope for the future of water in our world".
 It expressed the vitality of ordinary people and non-governmental organisations.

 The Beacon was situated by the Bridge Pavilion entrance.

 Gold Prize award

 The Philippines, on 19 September 2008 won the "Gold Prize", the Expo's highest award for a participating country.
 The award noted the quality of the Philippine pavilion's internal and external décor, consisting of 1,000 crystal-like bubble sand, as well as its functionality, which had supreme relevance to the exposition's theme of "Water and Sustainable Development".
 Tourism Secretary Joseph Ace Durano said "this recognition is truly well-deserved as our country’s wealthy aquatic life has been captured by the equally rich imagination of our fellowmen.
 While other countries utilized ultra modern technology, we chose to highlight more community-involved practices as well as natural land irrigation, aquatic recreation and marine resources preservation".
 The Philippine pavilion's attractions included the meeting of the two mascots, Fluvi and Filippo, and "Filipinas Te Espera Nights", a series of marketing events.